Bottled Water Market

 Bottled water is the second largest commercial beverage category by volume in the United States.
 However, bottled water consumption is about half that of carbonated soft drinks and only slightly ahead of milk and beer.

-Since 2001, Americans have increased thier annual per capita consumption of bottled water by more than 12 gallons.
+Back in 1976, every American drank 1.6 gallons of bottled water.
 The continued increase in per capita consumption indicates that consumers see bottled water as a healthy alternative to other packaged beverages.
-Consistant with this view, sales revenues for the U.S. bottled water market in 2013 were $12.3 billion in wholesale dollars, a 4.0% increase over the previous year.
+Consistant with this view, sales revenues for the U.S. bottled water market in 2014 were $13 billion in wholesale dollars, a 6.1% increase over the previous year.

 Nearly all of the bottled water sold in the U.S. is sourced domestically.
 Imported bottled water accounts for only 1.5% of the U.S. market.
 The vast majority of bottled water companies in the U.S. are small, community-based companies using local water sources and distributing their products within an average radius of 300 miles from their bottling facilities.